New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In New York, inmate records maintained by the Department of Corrections and Community Supervision (DOCCS) about persons held in any of the state’s correctional facilities.
+In New York, the Department of Corrections and Community Supervision (DOCCS) maintains records of individuals held in any of the state’s correctional facilities.
 Inmate records contain personal identifying information such as names, gender, ethnicity, race, mugshot, fingerprints, and date of birth.
 Other information found on the record includes the New York State Identification (NYSID), Department Identification Number (DIN), the arrest or conviction information, custody or incarceration status, and location of the inmate.

 Records of inmates incarcerated at county or city jails are maintained by the police department, department of correction, or sheriff’s office serving such county or City.
 For example, the New York City Department of Correction is the repository for inmate records of persons incarcerated in the City, and the Monroe County Sheriff’s Office maintains records of inmates in Monroe County.